-The Rome Free Sunday has been this great initiative to allow everyone to visit sites and monuments for free on the first Sunday of the month.
+The Rome Free Sunday is a fantastic initiative to allow everyone to visit (some) sites and monuments for free on the first Sunday of the month.

-From October – March inclusive, Italian state sites and monuments are free for everyone on the first Sunday of the month.
+All year long, Italian state sites and monuments are free for everyone on the first Sunday of every month.